Urban Assembly School of Design and Construction, The (02M300)

 AP Courses

-Algebra II (Advanced Math), AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, Chemistry (Advanced Science), Physics (Advanced Science), Science (Advanced Placement), World Languages (Advanced World Languages)
+Algebra II (Advanced Math), AP Calculus AB, AP Computer Science A, AP English Language and Composition, AP English Literature and Composition, AP Spanish Language and Culture, Chemistry (Advanced Science), Physics (Advanced Science), World Languages (Advanced World Languages)

 Languages Offered